kumu/docs/guides/clustering.md

 You can access this using the menu in the upper left corner of your map and then choosing "fields".
 From there, click the core field you'd like to edit.

 ## Advanced Clustering
-You can also activate clustering automatically within a perspective and further customize the behavior by using the <code>cluster</code> setting within the <code>@settings</code> block.
+You can also activate clustering automatically within a view and further customize the behavior by using the <code>cluster</code> setting within the <code>@settings</code> block.
 Here's the basic format:

 ```
 @settings {